Sarah Schulman

 Sarah Miriam Schulman (born July 28, 1958) is an American novelist, playwright, nonfiction writer, screenwriter, gay activist, and AIDS historian.
-She is a Distinguished Professor of the Humanities at College of Staten Island (CSI) and a Fellow at the New York Institute for the Humanities.
+She holds an endowed chair in nonfiction at Northwestern University and is a fellow of the New York Institute for the Humanities.
 She is a recipient of the Bill Whitehead Award and the Lambda Literary Award.

 Early life and education

-Schulman was born on July 28, 1958 in New York City.
+Schulman was born on July 28, 1958, in New York City.
 She attended Hunter College High School, and attended the University of Chicago from 1976 to 1978 but did not graduate.
 She has a Bachelor of Arts degree from Empire State College in Saratoga Springs, New York.

 Literary career

 Schulman published her first novel, The Sophie Horowitz Story, in 1984, which was followed by Girls, Visions and Everything in 1986 — which is considered important among lesbian subcultures.

 Schulman's third novel, After Delores, received a positive review in The New York Times, was translated into eight languages, and was awarded an American Library Association Stonewall Book Award in 1989.
-Empathy, a highly experimental work, appeared in 1992.
-Her novel Rat Bohemia (1995) received a full-page rave review in The New York Times from Edmund White, and was named one of the 100 best LGBT books by The Publishing Triangle.
+People In Trouble appeared in 1990, Empathy appeared in 1992.
+The novelist Edmund White reviewed her next novel, Rat Bohemia (1995), for the New York Times, and it was named one of the 100 best LGBT books by The Publishing Triangle.

-Subsequent novels included Shimmer, The Child, and The Mere Future.
-The Cosmopolitans was named one of the best American novels of 2016 by Publishers Weekly.
+Subsequent novels include Shimmer (1998), The Child (2007), and The Mere Future (2009).
+The Cosmopolitans (2016) was named one of the best American novels of 2016 by Publishers Weekly.
 In 2018, she published Maggie Terry, a return to and comment on the lesbian detective novel, addressing the emotions of life under President Donald Trump.

 Stagestruck: Theater, AIDS, and the Marketing of Gay America (1998), which won the Stonewall Book Award, argues that significant plot elements of the successful 1996 musical Rent were lifted from her 1990 novel, People in Trouble.
-The heterosexual plot of Rent is based on the opera La Bohème, while the gay plot is similar to the plot of Schulman's novel.
+The heterosexual plot of Rent is based on the opera La Bohème, while the gay plot is similar to Schulman's novel.
 Schulman never sued, but analyzed in Stagestruck the way the musical depicted AIDS and gay people, in contrast to work made by those communities that same year.